A scalable Bayesian double machine learning framework, with application to racial disproportionality assessment: Simulation

 \subsection{Binary exposure}

 In this case, we consider $D$ is binary and simulate and then simulate

 We are interested in estimating the average treatment effect (ATE), i.e, $\beta$.
 In the analyses, we take $p=500$ and $n=50, 200$ and place a non-informative prior, $\mathcal{N}(0,10000)$, for the ATE.
-Table \ref{sim2s} shows the performance of ETEL, EL, HD, DML across machine learning approaches (Lasso, Random Forest, and Neural Network) and BDR-HD in terms of bias, root mean squared error (RMSE), and coverage rate.
+Table \ref{sim2s} shows the performance of ETEL, EL, HD, DML across ML approaches (lasso, random forest, and neural network) and BDR-HD in terms of bias, root mean squared error (RMSE), and coverage rate.
 For the proposed Bayesian method, it maintains low bias and RMSE with relatively high coverage rates.
-Specifically, EL and HD generally achieve slightly better precision than ETEL, with HD sometimes offering the lowest bias.
-In terms of machine learning approaches, neural networks, although effective in reducing bias, show higher RMSE and lower coverage rates compared to Lasso and Random Forest.
+Specifically, EL and HD generally exhibit slightly better precision than ETEL, with HD often attaining the lowest bias.
+In terms of ML approaches, neural networks, although effective in reducing bias, show higher RMSE and lower coverage rates compared to lasso and random forest.
+In addition, HD paired with neural network achieves the lowest bias.
+This pattern is consistent with the robustness properties of the HD criterion \citep{kitamura2001asymptotic}.
+In particular, when cross-fitted neural network nuisances introduce non-negligible second-order remainder terms, HD down-weights the influence of observations with extreme moment values more than ETEL, whose exponential tilting method inflates bias.
 The DML method demonstrates quite similar results with the proposed Bayesian method, in line with our previous demonstration about the uncertainty quantification.
 BDR-HD shows similar bias as other methods, but it achieves the lowest RMSE and the highest coverage rate due to the extra bootstrap step to adjust the posterior variance.
 However, the running time per iteration for $n=50$ of BDR-HD is approximately five times longer than that of the proposed Bayesian method.
 Overall, the proposed method demonstrates a reliable balance between the statistical performances and computational intensity.